-Constructing a talent management system

-An information system that centrally manages and visualizes basic employee information and talent information, such as abilities, experience, and skills, and leads to strategic human resource development and placement

-- Implementation of employee surveys to ascertain what kind of job assignments they wish to have (target: all employees, once a year). - Establishment of an internal recruitment system, so that individual employees can consider their skills and how they want to develop their careers, and then apply for positions posted by any of the Group companies. - Establishment of an "in-house side jobs system" - Without being transferred, employees can be involved in the work of another department that they are interested in for up to 20% of the prescribed working hours, allowing them to take on the challenge of new operation while working on the main business of the department to which they belong.
+- Constructing a talent management system\ - \ An information system that centrally manages and visualizes basic employee information and talent information, such as abilities, experience, and skills, and leads to strategic human resource development and placement - Implementation of employee surveys to ascertain what kind of job assignments they wish to have (target: all employees, once a year). - Establishment of an internal recruitment system, so that individual employees can consider their skills and how they want to develop their careers, and then apply for positions posted by any of the Group companies. - Selective education for local mill hires (with an enhanced program for change of career track) - Establishment of an "in-house side jobs system\" (Number of employees who used the system in FY2023: 27) - \ Without being transferred, employees can be involved in the work of another department that they are interested in for up to 20% of the prescribed working hours, allowing them to take on the challenge of new operation while working on the main business of the department to which they belong. - "Self-recurrent Program" (reskilling for employees who have been internally transferred to a job in which they have no prior experience)